dotnet/docs/docs/architecture/maui/accessing-remote-data.md

 A circuit breaker acts as a proxy for operations that might fail.
 The proxy should monitor the number of recent failures that have occurred, and use this information to decide whether to allow the operation to proceed, or to return an exception immediately.

-The eShopOnContainers mobile app does not currently implement the circuit breaker pattern.
+The eShopOnContainers multi-platform app does not currently implement the circuit breaker pattern.
 However, the eShopOnContainers does.
 For more information, see [.NET Microservices: Architecture for Containerized .NET Applications](https://aka.ms/microservicesebook).

 > [!TIP]
 > Combine the retry and circuit breaker patterns.